-Geopolitical instability may arise from several catalysts including social, economic and political instability.
+Geopolitical instability may arise from several catalysts including social, economic, and political instability.
 Geopolitical tensions within and between countries have the potential to affect the risk categories that have been described above.
-Whilst the majority of exposures within the syndicate are in the United States, the breadth of underwriting exposures (by product and class) and the syndicate's plans to create a broader international footprint creates exposure to geopolitical risk.
-This risk is managed through ongoing assessments through scenario analyses.
+The breadth of underwriting exposures (by product and class) and syndicate geographical footprint creates exposure to geopolitical risk.
+The risk is managed through ongoing assessments through scenario analyses.